Share

 When NGP dissolved, Martin & Peter joined to produce and promote music through Music, Etc. , and Rich Records.

 While continuing Phantom Productions, Martin formed a new company with Peter Butcher.
 Peter and Martin had met while working on NGP projects.
 Using Peter's European resources, Music, Etc. worked to secure new music from recording studios in the US and promote them to international publishers and record companies.
-Peter and martin also enjoyed success during this time charting Leslie Gore's "It's My Party and I'll Cry if I Want To " on the US Billboard charts.
+Peter and Martin also enjoyed success during this time charting a remake of Leslie Gore's "It's My Party and I'll Cry if I Want To " by Barbara Gaskin and Dave Stewarton the US Billboard charts.
 See more

 More Music, Etc. - Business Plan Newsletter 1 2 3 Artist Form